 It is best to pick blackberries on a dry day, as they are prone to mould.
 Pick the fattest and ripest (the only sure way of testing ripeness is to eat them, so test regularly).
 They do not keep, being a haven for spores and yeasts, so they must be dealt with quickly once (if) you get them back to the kitchen.
 They freeze well, either fresh or cooked down with a little sugar for future crumbles.
 The range of culinary possibilities is huge; jams, jellies, fruit leathers, pies, wine, infusions, the list goes on.

 The pairing of dark chocolate and blackberries here is a rich, fruity treat.
-Serve them warm with vanilla ice cream and blackberry coulis, maybe some toasted hazelnuts, or store in an airtight container for up to five days.
+Serve them warm with vanilla ice cream and blackberry coulis, maybe some toasted hazelnuts.
+They will store in an airtight container for up to five days.

 Ingredients (makes 16 or so portions)